How to Read Nutrition Labels Without the Headache

 Decipher the macronutrient breakdown

-Three lines matter: protein, carbs (of which sugars), and fats (of which saturated).
+Three lines matter: proteins, carbohydrates (of which sugars), and fats (of which saturates).
 A good product has a high protein-to-calorie ratio.
 For carbs, the sugar proportion should stay under 25% of total carbs.
-For fats, saturated should not exceed one-third of the total.
+For fats, saturates shouldn't exceed a third of the total.

 4